 Transfer of Credit

-Transfer of credit will be given if the courses were taken at an accredited collegiate institution, the course was equivalent to courses offered at South University or compatible with South University’s distribution requirements, and the course carries a grade of C or better.
+Generally, credit will be given if the courses were taken at an accredited collegiate institution, the course was equivalent to courses offered at South University, or compatible with South University’s distribution requirements.

-However, coursework will be evaluated for its current relevance and may not transfer if the material in the coursework is outdated.
-University credit will not be given for developmental courses such as basic mathematics or English.
+Coursework will be evaluated for its current relevance and may not transfer if the material is outdated.
+University credit will not be given for developmental courses such as basic Mathematics or English.

 Credits earned at an accredited technical college may not transfer unless the credit earned is equivalent to courses offered in degree programs including the associate’s degree.